psyrjane/Predictive-sharpness/README.md

 # Predictive-sharpness
 This repository contains the code for implementing the sharpness measure from the paper "A Measure of Predictive Sharpness for Probabilistic Models".
-It also contains the code for reproducing all the figures, tables, simulations, and experiments in the paper.
+It also contains the code for reproducing the figures, tables, simulations, and experiments in the paper.

 For implementation, see the folder "Measure".
 For reproducibility material, see the folder "Reproducibility".